UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Loop Constructs
 * One of the most typical applications is the parallelisation of loops.
 This includes a worksharing construct.
 Example are available at: `hello1millomp.c`, `hello1millomp.f90`.
 Note difference between "parallel" and "parallel for/do".
-* A further variation is the SIMD loop, which enables multiple iterations concurrently by means of SIMD instructions, a particularly efficient method for multiple data tasks for newer CPUs.
+* A further variation is the SIMD loop, designed for multiple data tasks for newer CPUs.
 This example is available at `hello1millsimd.[c,f90]`
 -- *Slide End* --

 -- *Slide* --